 While most college students will head home for a summer job or a well-earned vacation, dozens of Santa Clara University students are building a net-zero home on campus called “Radiant House.”
 It’s a modest and ambitious attempt by a team of undergrads to revolutionize the solar construction industry as part of the U.S. Dept of Energy’s Solar Decathlon competition.
 While it is overwhelming at times, my generation is committed to developing new ways to build sustainably.

 One of the ways Santa Clara University engineering students are paving the way is through the innovative use of bamboo.
 While many structures use bamboo for its beauty, we’ve incorporated it into the structure of our home.
 Bamboo is a grass and grows fast, making it more sustainable than traditional timber.
 It’s also low-maintenance plant and can grow in many climates.
-Our engineers have tested its load-bearing properties and found that by using a combination of different types of bamboo as well as processing techniques it can be used as the floor and roofing joists as well as the shear and gravity walls.
+Our engineers have tested its load-bearing properties and found that by using a combination of different types of bamboo as well as processing techniques it can be used as the floor by roofers in Surrey called Flat Roofing Services UK, roofing joists as well as the shear and gravity walls.

 The Radiant House will also be the first home to debut Sunplanter, which eliminates separate solar racking and roof structure systems by combining them into one innovative technology.
 By incorporating these systems together, Sunplanter allows homeowners to save money, material, and space, while improving aesthetics and allowing for natural cooling to improve efficiency.
 The system is one way home builders can incorporate energy efficiency from the start of construction – rather than as an afterthought.